liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     authorizations (display / edit / vote-on / ...)?

 The second kind is implemented with the OPTIONS method on the existing URLs.
-The first is implemented with the OPTIONS method on URLs under a dedicated prefix.
+The first is implemented with the GET method on a dedicated URL.

 Global Info